liaochris/FDIC-Challenge/README.md

 1. FDIC Academic Challenge Data.

 First, I used the FDIC Academic Challenge data that was provided to us by the FDIC.
 This data consisted of reports on all FDIC-insured banks across the United States from 1994 to 2018.
 These reports included data such as the bank name, year, whether it was a community bank, amount of loans given out, amount of equity held, amount of loans outstanding, etc. The codebook for the data, **data-codebook.csv** contains more detailed information on the definition of each of the bank metrics and which metrics were included.
 This file is **ACdata.csv.zip** and is zipped because of github upload requirements dictating all files uploaded to be less than 100 megabytes.
 Other files ending in .zip were also zipped to allow their upload.
-The FDIC challenge data can be found at this [link] in csv format [1].
+The FDIC challenge data can be found in csv format at this [link][1].

 2. Small business Data